McGregor Info and Visitor Centre and and museum

 The vegetation in this rocky part of the Little Karoo is known as arid Robertson Karoo.
 Succulants dominate, including dwarf trees and shrubs.
 Patches of mountain renosterveld are found on the higher ridges and hills and sweet-thorn trees along the seasonal watercourses.
 Fields of flowers colour the countryside in spring.
 Animals and birds can be seen in their natural habitats either from a bird hide or along one of the walking / hiking/ cycling trails.

-McGregor Art Route
+McGregor Art Circle

 The Krans Nature Reserve and Lei Water Dams